Michael Crabtree: Endorsements

 In 2012, Crabtree partnered with Ubisoft, makers of the video game, The Hip Hop Dance Experience, to create a touchdown celebration dance inspired by the video game.
-Each time Crabtree performed his signature dance move "The Crab Shake" on the field, Ubisoft made a charitable donation to the Boys & Girls Club of San Francisco.
+Each time, Crabtree performed his signature dance move "The Crab Shake" on the field, Ubisoft made a charitable donation to the Boys & Girls Club of San Francisco.

 Crabtree teamed up with Subway restaurants in 2009 in his first national endorsement.
 The deal involved a variety of endeavors including personal appearances and behind-the-scenes webisodes which debuted the week of the 2009 NFL Draft.

-His other contracts includes EA Sports, Jordan Brand, three trading card companies, and MogoTXT.
+His other contracts include EA Sports, Jordan Brand, three trading card companies, and MogoTXT.

 Personal life

 Texas Tech University honored Crabtree by incorporating a large mural of Crabtree as part of a $51.1 million expansion to the Jones AT&T Stadium.
 The mural is located on the east side of the stadium inside the concession area.
 Crabtree's image is also displayed prominently in the football training facility.

 On September 18, 2021, Crabtree was inducted into the Texas Tech Football Ring of Honor.